-A Limited liability company (LLC), is a natural evolution that a Sole Proprietorship, or a small enterprise, should take in protecting their assets and to maximize tax benefits.
+A Limited Liability Company (LLC) is a natural evolution a Sole Proprietorship or a small enterprise may take to protect their assets and maximize tax benefits.

 The most distinct advantage of a Limited Liability Company, and the most concerning disadvantage of a Sole Proprietorship, is personal liability of assets.

 Starting an LLC

 If your deciding to start an LLC in Texas, it is important to keep in mind what the benefits are compared to starting or staying as a sole proprietorship.